 Our arrangements with textile manufacturers and suppliers are subject to requisite customs clearances for textile apparel and the imposition of export duties.
 United States Customs duties on our textile apparel presently range from duty free to 28%, depending upon the type of fabric used, how the garment is constructed and the country of export.
 Quotas represent the right to export restricted amounts of certain categories of merchandise into a country or territory pursuant to a visa or a license.
 Countries in which our products are manufactured and sold may, from time to time, impose new duties, tariffs, surcharges or other import controls or restrictions or adjust prevailing duty or tariff levels.
 The products we are currently importing are not subject to quota restrictions.
 We continually monitor duty, tariff and other import restriction developments.
-We seek to minimize our potential exposure to import related risks through, among other measures, geographical diversification of manufacturing sources and shifts of production among countries and manufacturers.
+We seek to minimize our potential exposure to import related risks through, among other measures, geographical diversification of manufacturers.